 Shockingly, in most cases, these very intimate, personal pictures or videos were found online by family, friends or even coworkers.
 To make matters worse, often the photos or videos were taken years earlier, long forgotten and long before a current marriage, relationship or employment.

 In the age of powerful internet search engines and social networking it is too easy for anyone (husband, boss, clients, co-workers, parents etc.) to connect your name to recently published, intimate pictures or videos that have been uploaded onto the internet.

 While we cannot stop what has already happened we want to stop this tragic situation from happening to you, your family or friends.

 DMCA.com staff has put together a Top 10 list on how to prevent this tragedy from happening to someone you know and love.
-We have also put together a Survival Guide on what to do if you find yourself in this situation.
+We have also put together a Take Action Guide on what to do if you find yourself in this situation.
 Although wrongful publication of personal pictures happens to both men and women,